usnistgov/smartcitiesarchitecture/community/consensusppi/index.md

 ## Charter

 The purpose of the Consensus PPI is to analyze:

-  * Existing exemplary Smart City Architecture and Internet of Things (IoT) descriptions including
+* Existing exemplary Smart City Architecture and Internet of Things (IoT) descriptions including:
 	* Standards, specifications
 	* Architectures, frameworks, conceptual models
     * Platforms, protocols, environments

 * Document their overlapping concerns such as functionality, data, timing, trustworthiness, etc…

 * Determine the common “properties” (solutions) specified in these overlapping concerns such as third party authentication, data encryption, time synchronization, data formats/ontologies

 * Document these “PPI” and show the overlaps, gaps, and commonalities of choices made by the creators of the reviewed descriptions

 ## Deliverables